tjira/hazel/README.md

 </p>

 <p align="center">
 Hazel is a collection of various electronic structure methods.
 It works similarly to the other available quantum programs.
-It is provided with an input file with system and calculation specification and prints the results to the terminal.
-Part of the software is also a molecular viewer.
+It is provided with a geometry file, the calculation is specified int the command line and results are printed to the terminal.
 </p>

 ## ✨ Features